haythamsoufi/KoboPDF/README.md

 end_date = "2022-12-31"
 form_id = "kobo_form_id"
 namevar = "namevar_field_name"
-status = "Not Approved"
+status = "Approved"

-export_submissions_to_pdf(username, password, token, start_date, end_date)
-Return value
+# Return value
-The function does not return anything.
 The exported PDFs are saved to the current working directory.

 # Exceptions
 If any exception occurs during the execution of the script, the exception is printed to the console.